wchen777/CoreaChord/README.md

 If the user creates an account, we can save this version of the courses they checked off in their account for future reference.

+TA Approval (dlichen): Rejected, not enough algorithmic complexity.

+No need to resubmit.
 <br>

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_